Debbie Klein

 Debbie (Debra Lynn) Klein (born 11 December 1970) is an American anthropologist and author.
 She is a professor in the Anthropology Department at Gavilan College.
 Klein has conducted extensive collaborative research in Nigeria with Yorùbá performing artists.
 Recognizing Klein's decades of collaborative written and video documentation of Yorùbá culture, the town of Èrìn-Òșùn, Nigeria bestowed an honorary chieftaincy title, Iyalode of Èrìn-Òșùn, upon Klein alongside her long-term collaborator, Chief Làmídì Àyánkúnlé.
 Throughout her career, Klein has advocated at local, state, national, and international levels for increased investment in public education as a means to achieve social and economic justice.

 Education

-Klein received her B.A. from Brown University and completed her M.A. and Ph.D. in anthropology at the University of California at Santa Cruz.
+Klein received her B.A. from Brown University and completed her M.A. and Ph.D. in anthropology at the University of California, Santa Cruz.
 In Nigeria, Klein studied as an undergraduate at the University of Ibadan and returned to the University of Ibadan as a doctoral student and Fulbright scholar affiliated with the Department of Archaeology and Anthropology.

 Teaching and research

-Upon receiving her doctoral degree, she served as a postdoctoral research fellow at the University of California at Davis and visiting assistant professor at Vassar College.
+Upon receiving her doctoral degree, she served as a postdoctoral research fellow at the University of California, Davis and visiting assistant professor at Vassar College.
 In 2005, she joined Gavilan College.
 She has contributed and written many articles and an ethnography on a range of anthropological subjects within African studies, performance studies, and ethnomusicology.
 She has created numerous video shorts documenting Yorùbá performance genres.